 Posted in Viewpoint | Tagged , , , , , , , | Leave a comment

-FGM is a universal horror, not just in Britain
+FGM is a universal horror, including in Britain

 Female genital mutilation (FGM) is a truly dreadful topic, and we all wish there was no reason, ever, to consider it.
 But there is.
 Whilst we in the UK see endless (and correct) concern for upholding the human rights of alleged dangerous extremists such as Abu Qatada, we also permit without murmur hideous violence to female British minors, and sending thousands of small girls abroad every year expressly so they can be mercilessly mutilated, sometimes killed or murdered, in the name of cultural difference.